Facsimile

 said Shipps under his particular Convoy they

-Sayling all together in ffleets and that his
+Sayling all together in ffleets and t his

 of the Customs whereby Seamens Wages